-After the project requirements are defined, the project manager can start planning the statement of work and forecasting project scope, budget and timeline.
+After the project requirements are defined, the project manager can start planning the statement of work and forecasting the project scope, budget, and timeline.

 It should be kept in mind that any missed requirement will result in an increase in project scope, which will influence the timeline and the budget.
 Thats why its vital for the project manager to be very precise while gathering the requirements before the project starts.